Hamilton cuts Rosberg's F1 lead with 50th win

 Mexican Sergio Perez finished eighth for Force India, after fighting back from the rear following a first lap tangle with Toro Rosso's Daniil Kvyat, and McLaren's Jenson Button was ninth.

-Frenchman Romain Grosjean collected a point for Haas, the first U.S.-owned team in 30 years who were making their home debut.
+Frenchman Romain Grosjean collected a point for Haas, the first U.S.-owned team in 30 years who were making their home debut, but Mexican team mate Esteban Gutierrez failed to finish.

-(Reporting by Alan Baldwin, editing by Andrew Both and Pritha Sarkar)
+Reporting by Alan Baldwin, editing by Andrew Both and Pritha Sarkar